aap/blincolnlights/README.md

 # Running it

 ## TX-0
-As root, run `mkptyfl /tmp/fl` to create a pty, then `obj_dir/tx0sim` to run the TX-0 simulator.
+Run `mkptyfl /tmp/fl` to create a pty, then `obj_dir/tx0sim` to run the TX-0 simulator.

 ## PDP-1
-As root, run `mkptyfio /tmp/ty` to create a pty, then `obj_dir/pdp1sim` in the `pdp1` directory or `./pdp1` in the `pdp1c` directory to run the PDP-1 simulator.
+Run `mkptyfio /tmp/ty` to create a pty, then `obj_dir/pdp1sim` in the `pdp1` directory or `./pdp1` in the `pdp1c` directory to run the PDP-1 simulator.